Budget and Accrual Reconciliation Guidance

 As part of the preparation for this standard, FASAB developed a task force to review the standard and provide feedback.
 One of the recommendations from this task force was that Treasury (Bureau of the Fiscal Service), provide a crosswalk to increase consistency across agencies and to effectively balance this new reconciliation for major funds.

 For the latest updates on the proposed standard, agencies should reference the FASAB website.

-Draft BAR Crosswalk Guide (Last Updated September 2018)Download PDF
+BAR Crosswalk Guide (Last Updated May 2019)Download PDF

 Last modified 05/24/19